 To qualify for the online-based Accelerated Bachelor of Science in Nursing track, students must have previous college experience in a non-nursing field.
 Students complete coursework online, participate in nursing simulation and skills labs at our ABSN Learning Site, and complete in-hospital clinical rotations as part of a blended curriculum.

-Concordia's School of Nursing is approved by the Texas Board of Nursing.
-Students successfully completing Concordia's School of Nursing are eligible for licensure as a Registered Nurse (RN) in Texas after passing the NCLEX-RN exam.
+Concordia's College of Nursing is approved by the Texas Board of Nursing.
+Students successfully completing Concordia's College of Nursing are eligible for licensure as a Registered Nurse (RN) in Texas after passing the NCLEX-RN exam.